thiem-dev/simpleChatApp2/README.md

 # ChatApp2

-- trying to learning websockets again
+- trying to learning websockets again.
+This app was only for messages from client to server but not multiple clients

 # References